Guide for PicManager: Image Uploader

 History - revert changes

-Revert changes (for image upload)
+Revert changes (for media upload)

 If you use the add strategy, you can roll back the image additions, returning your products to their state before the upload.